pyiron/pyiron/docs/source/installation.rst

         potentials/
           potentials_lammps.csv

-The resource directory contains two sub folders `bin` which includes links to the executables and `potentials` which includes links to the interatomic potentials.
-The links to the executables are shell script which follow the naming convention `run_<code name>_<version>(_<tag>).sh` the `mpi` tag is used to indicate the MPI-enabled executables.
-If we take a look at the `run_lammps_2020.03.03_mpi.sh` shell script, it contains the following lines:
+The resource directory contains two sub folders :code:`bin` which includes links to the executables and :code:`potentials` which includes links to the interatomic potentials.
+The links to the executables are shell script which follow the naming convention :code:`run_<code name>_<version>(_<tag>).sh` the :code:`mpi` tag is used to indicate the MPI-enabled executables.
+If we take a look at the :code:`run_lammps_2020.03.03_mpi.sh` shell script, it contains the following lines:

 .. code-block:: bash

     #!/bin/bash
     mpiexec -n $1 --oversubscribe lmp_mpi -in control.inp;

-Scripts with the `mpi` tag are called with two parameters the first being the number of cores the second the number of threads, while regular shell scripts do not get any input parameters.
+Scripts with the :code:`mpi` tag are called with two parameters the first being the number of cores the second the number of threads, while regular shell scripts do not get any input parameters.
 By using shell scripts it is easy to link exeisting executables which might require loading specific modules or setting environment variables.
 In the same way the parameter files for pyiron are stored in the csv format which makes them human editable.
 For shared installations we recommend storing the pyiron resources in a shared directory.

 Configure VASP
 --------------